russellmcc/ld37-imp/README.md

 This was a game implemented in a 48-hour period for a game jam.
+Please don't judge the code quality/maintainability as indicitive of my usual standards.

 Live demo available:
 russellmcc.github.io/ld37-imp/